SE-vrs-organization/SE_Project3_Wolftrack/README.md

   - Allow users to refine recommendations by:
     - Specifying preferred locations, roles, or industries.
     - Excluding unwanted job types (e.g., internships for full-time job seekers).
-  - **Advanced Features**:
-    - Highlight trending jobs or roles with high demand.
-    - Suggest certifications or skills to qualify for specific roles.
-  - **Impact**:
-    Saves time and effort in job searching while increasing the likelihood of users finding the most suitable opportunities.

 ---